breatheco-de/knowledge-base/content/welcome-to-geekforce.md

 # Welcome to GeekForce!

 Hi there, young Padawan!👋🏻 Welcome to **GeekForce**, the official 4Geeks career support area.
-If you’re reading this, you’re probably **looking to transition into a career in IT.** We’ve got you!
+If you’re reading this, you’re probably **looking to transition into a career in tech.** We’ve got you!
 You’re in the right place.

-For over 6 years, we have successfully helped people from every background achieve their goals and land jobs in the coding world. **We build software developers, Data Scientists, and cybersecurity professionals, and we know how to get that work done!**
+For over 8 years, we have successfully helped people from every background achieve their goals and land jobs in the coding world. **We build software developers, Data Scientists, and cybersecurity professionals, and we know how to get that work done!**

 Here, we introduce you to all of our assets, resources, and tips to **find a job** in tech, kickstart your **freelance** career, and, of course, **benefit from the great alumni community** you belong to!